MODERN SLAVERY STATEMENT

 Whilst a wider range of performance indicators will be considered in the future, the main method of monitoring effectiveness within the supply chain will be the pre-qualification criteria for suppliers, which includes a requirement to have measures in place to minimise the possibility of modern slavery in their business and supply chain.
 Whether or not an organisation publishes it modern slavery statement is a standard question asked in our onboarding process as part of due diligence before any supplier is set up.

 We are currently using SafeContractor who carry out legislative checks around Equality and Diversity issues.
-We will also explore the option of employing an external auditor to do audits on our suppliers in relation to modern slavery.
+We may consider the option of employing an external auditor to do audits on our suppliers in relation to modern slavery.
 Elements of contract management which are built into performance dashboards are mindful of not creating environments where modern slavery (particularly in the shape of bonded labour) may become a way a supplier or production site tries to deal with unrealistic short time pressure and related expectations on their operations or supplying partnership.

 Ongoing frequent monitoring of employee relations cases ensure concerns regarding potentially vulnerable colleagues or circumstances are escalated accordingly.
 Employee relations cases are monitored and reported on monthly.